 The 1987-built Pacific Pearl will leave the PO Cruises fleet in April 2017, after completing 294 cruises for the line, carrying more than half a million travelers over 5 years.
 However, the older ship has to make room for the latest additions, Pacific Aria and Pacific Eden, as well as Pacific Explorer, which joins in 2017, and a bigger, newly built vessel in 2019.

 After launching in December 2010, Pacific Pearl became the first superliner of New Zealand, beginning with an 8-night cruise to the South Pacific from Auckland.
-P&O Cruises Australia president, Sture Myrmell, said:
+P&O Australia's President, Sture Myrmell, said:

-“Pacific Pearl made a huge contribution to building the cruise category in the region, particularly in New Zealand, introducing thousands of holidaymakers to the joys of cruising.
-In addition to contributing to the growth of cruising in Australia, Pacific Pearl played a big part in growing the New Zealand season by more than 20 per cent over the past four years.
+"Pacific Pearl played a big part in growing the New Zealand season by more than 20 per cent over the past four years.
 This year, P&O Cruises is sailing from Auckland for a record 140 days.

 The last New Zealand cruise of Pacific Pearl - a 4-night cruise to Bay of Islands - will depart from Auckland on March 23, 2017.
 Ship's final P&O cruise will be a 16-day sailing to Singapore departing from Auckland on March 27, 2017.